About Alexa Conversations

 - Ask questions and expect Alexa to track previously provided information ("How many people does that feed?")

 - Make a correction ("Make that a large.")

 Through machine learning, Alexa Conversations can handle the complexity and wide variation in these types of conversations.
 Instead of configuring hard-coded conversation paths, you provide ideal user experiences as dialogs.
 Alexa's AI extrapolates additional conversational paths and learns to handle a wide range of unexpected dialogs, different pathways, and nonlinear user flows.
 Alexa Conversations monitors the dialog context, producing a natural conversational experience that gathers the information your skill requires to complete a task.
 Only then does Alexa Conversations call your skill code.
 You can re-train your model to fill in gaps or handle new inputs and re-certify your skill at any time.

-For best practices that can help you design your workflow, write dialogs, and set user expectations, see Design with Alexa Conversations.
+For best practices that can help you design your workflow, write dialogs, and set user expectations, see Design for Natural Speech.